chastitywhiterose/Assembly/books/DOS/Assembly-Arithmetic-Algorithms-DOS.md

 As much as I love math, I find some of these terms confusing when I try to explain it in English.
 Let's face it, I am better at Assembly Language and the C Programming Language than I am with English, but it looks like you're stuck with me because normal people are not autistic enough to care!

+---

+For a more in depth explanation of the mul and div instructions, I will include those written by Tomasz Grysztar (creator of the FASM assembler) in the official "flat assembler 1.73 Programmer's Manual"

+*mul performs an unsigned multiplication of the operand and the accumulator.
+If the operand is a byte, the processor multiplies it by the contents of AL and returns the 16-bit result to AH and AL. If the operand is a word, the processor multiplies it by the contents of AX and returns the 32-bit result to DX and AX.*

+*div performs an unsigned division of the accumulator by the operand.
+The dividend (the accumulator) is twice the size of the divisor (the operand), the quotient and remainder have the same size as the divisor.
+If divisor is byte, the dividend is taken from AX register, the quotient is stored in AL and the remainder is stored in AH.
+If divisor is word, the upper half of dividend is taken from DX, the lower half of dividend is taken from AX, the quotient is stored in AX and the remainder is stored in DX.*

+---

+Perhaps you can see that Assembly language is nothing more than a fancy calculator, except better.
+This is because there is no question which order the operations take place in.
+There is no need for mnemonics like *"Please excuse my dear Aunt Sally"* to remind us *"Parentheses, Exponents, Multiplication and Division (from left to right), and Addition and Subtraction"*.

 There are still two more instructions before we can construct useful programs.
 In fact, my previous examples have used these already, but now it is time to explain them in depth.

 ## cmp